Applying through LSAC

 The International Transcript Authentication & Evaluation Service ($125USD in addition to the Document Assembly Service fee) is an option for applicants educated outside the US.
 This service is highly recommended but not required.
 Applicants using this service may arrange for official academic documents to be sent once to LSAC for evaluation, authentication and transmission to the participating law schools of your choice.

-Please note that LSAC will not forward any academic records to Berkeley Law until all of your transcripts are received, as well as authenticated and evaluated if you purchased the International Authentication & Evaluation Service.
+Please note that LSAC will not forward any supporting documents to Berkeley Law until all of your transcripts are received, as well as authenticated and evaluated if you purchased the International Authentication & Evaluation Service.

 Further details about these services may be found on LSAC's website.